telerik/teststudio-docs/docs/automated-tests/recording/overview.md

 > <br>
 > You can start the recording session with the **Ctrl+R** keyboard shortcut or by using the __Record__ context menu option in the __Project Explorer__.

-## Add Steps in the Test
+## Add Steps to a Test

-* You can use the **Compact Recording Toolbar** to add steps.
-The Test Studio <a href="/features/recorder/compact-recording-toolbar" target="_blank">**Compact Recording Toolbar**</a> __detects any actions performed against the application under test__ - click on any element, enter text, trigger a dialog and handle it, navigate to a page, open a pop-up window and perform actions in it, etc.
+You can use the following approaches to add steps to a test:

+* The <a href="/features/recorder/compact-recording-toolbar" target="_blank">__Compact Recording Toolbar__</a> &mdash;detects any actions performed against the tested application and adds them as steps.
+Some of these actions are: clicking on page elements, entering text, triggering of dialogs, handling of dialogs, navigating to a page, opening a pop-up window and performing actions in it, etc.

-* Apart from all direct interaction, which can be sent towards the tested application, you can __add different types of steps__ from the <a href="/features/recorder/compact-recording-toolbar" target="_blank">__Quick Highlighting Menu__</a>, or __build more complex steps__ in the <a href="/features/recorder/advanced-recording-tools/dom-explorer" target="_blank">__Advanced Recording Tools__</a>.
+* The <a href="/features/recorder/compact-recording-toolbar" target="_blank">__Quick Highlighting Menu__</a>&mdash;allows you to add predefined steps.

+* The <a href="/features/recorder/advanced-recording-tools/dom-explorer" target="_blank">__Advanced Recording Tools__</a>&mdash;allow you to build complex steps.

-* To add steps, which are not related to a specific application or element from it, you can also __add Common Steps from the__ <a href="/features/custom-steps/overview" target="_blank">__Step Builder pane__</a> - like adding a <a href="/features/coded-steps/coded-step" target="_blank">coded step</a>, or a <a href="/features/custom-steps/test-as-step" target="_blank">test as step</a>, comment, or <a href="/features/custom-steps/capture" target="_blank">refreshing the browser</a>, <a href="/features/logical-steps/if-else" target="_blank">if...else statement</a>, etc.
+* The <a href="/features/custom-steps/overview" target="_blank">__Step Builder pane__</a> allows you to add steps that are not related to a specific application or application element, for example, adding a <a href="/features/coded-steps/coded-step" target="_blank">coded step</a>, <a href="/features/custom-steps/test-as-step" target="_blank">a test as a step</a>, a comment, <a href="/features/logical-steps/if-else" target="_blank">an `if...else` statement</a>, <a href="/features/custom-steps/capture" target="_blank">refreshing the browser</a>, etc.

 ### Record Web Tests

-When starting a recording session in the context of a web test, you need to __enter the URL__ of the page to automate and __choose a browser__ to load the application in.
-The __Recording__ dialog, which appears, allows you to define these parameters.
+To start a recording session for a web test, enter the URL of the target page and the desired browser in the __Recording__ dialog.

 ![Enter URL, Choose browser][3]

 > **Tip**
 > <br>
 > <br>
-> If you plan to use a specific browser for the automation project, you can select that browser, and then select the checkbox __Save my choice for the future__  - this will <a href="/automated-tests/test-execution/quick-run-browsers#preferred-browser" target="_blank">set the browser as preferred</a> for this project and you won't be prompted to select a browser for recording.
+> If you plan to use a specific browser for the test automation project, select the browser, and then select __Save my choice for the future__.
+This will <a href="/automated-tests/test-execution/quick-run-browsers#preferred-browser" target="_blank">set the browser as preferred</a> for the current project and the **Select Browser** prompt won't appear again.

-To launch the selected browser and navigate to the listed URL, click the __Record__ button in the __Recording__ dialog.
+To launch the selected browser and navigate to the desired URL, click __Record__ in the __Recording__ dialog.
 This will start a new instance of the browser and launch the Test Studio extension, if available.
-Then the target page will be loaded and the <a href="/features/recorder/compact-recording-toolbar" target="_blank">**Compact Recording Toolbar**</a> will appear on top of the browser.
+Next, the target page loads and the <a href="/features/recorder/compact-recording-toolbar" target="_blank">**Compact Recording Toolbar**</a> appears on top of the browser.

 ![Attached recorder][5]

-The Test Studio UI remains in the background of the browser, but once the page is loaded and the __Compact Recorder__ is attached, you can switch back to the project and check that a _Navigate_ step is recorded using the same URL as defined when starting the recording session.
+To verify that a **Navigate to** step was recorded, switch back to the project.
+The first step in the list points to the URL that you used to start the web test.

 ![Recorded navigate step][5a]

 > **Note**
 > <br>
 > <br>
-> Once a recording session is started, **do not start another instance of the same browser** until the session is finished!
+> Once a recording session starts, do not start another instance of the same browser until the session finishes!

 ### Record WPF Tests

-The WPF application is a desktop app and requires a different test recording automation process - you need to __define which is the application to test and where is its executable file__ - this is called <a href="/automated-tests/wpf/wpf-test" target="_blank">configuration of the WPF test</a>.

-When you open a WPF test in the automation project, you see a __Configure__ button instead of the browser and web application control options in the toolbar ribbon.
-The __Configure__ button opens the __WPF Test Config__ dialog.
+To start the test automation for a WPF application, click __Configure__ and then point to the application's executable file.
+This is called <a href="/automated-tests/wpf/wpf-test" target="_blank">WPF test configuration</a>.

 ![Configure WPF Test button][10]

-When the application details are configured, you can start recording the automation scenario against the WPF application.
+After configuring the WPF test, you can begin recording the automation scenario against the WPF application.
 To start a recording session, use the __Record__ button.
-This launches the executable file listed in the _configuration_ process and attaches the <a href="/features/recorder/compact-recording-toolbar" target="_blank">**Compact Recording Toolbar**</a> on top of the app.
+This launches the defined executable file and attaches the <a href="/features/recorder/compact-recording-toolbar" target="_blank">**Compact Recording Toolbar**</a> on top of the app.

 ![Record WPF Test][11]

 > **Tip**
 > <br>
 > <br>
-> You can start the recording session for WPF tests also with the **Ctrl+R** keyboard shortcut or by using the __Record__ context menu option in the __Project Explorer__.
+> To start the recording session for WPF tests, you can also use the **Ctrl+R** keyboard shortcut or the __Record__ context menu option in the __Project Explorer__.

-The Test Studio UI remains in the background of the application, but once you initiate any action against the application, this gets recorded in the test.
+The Test Studio UI remains in the background and records all your actions against the tested application.

 ![Recorded steps in WPF Test][12]

 ## Stop the Recording Session

-To completely terminate an active recording session, __close the automated browser or WPF application__ - this is how all processes and communication channels between the app and Test Studio get dismissed.
+To terminate an active recording session, close the automated browser or WPF application - this is how all processes and communication channels between the app and Test Studio get dismissed.

 ## Attach the Recorder to a Running Application (Applicable for IE or WPF Only)

-You can attach a recorder to an already running application when it is in certain state, and then continue the recording process.

-To trigger a recording session against an already started application, you use the dropdown under the __Record__ button.
-In the list, you can see all compatible processes, to which the Test Studio recorder can be attached.
+You can attach a recorder to an already running application.
+To start the recording session, use the dropdown under the __Record__ button.
+In the list, you can see all compatible processes where you can attach the Test Studio recorder.
 Select one and wait for the __Compact Recorder__ to attach to the application.

 <table id=no-table>
 	<tr>